What is the GST InvoiceNow Requirement?

 What is the typical lead time for a business to onboard InvoiceNow-Ready Solutions, connect to IRAS and to be able to start transmitting invoice data to IRAS?

-For businesses using in-house enterprise solutions, you can get in touch with IMDA accredited Access Point Provider to connect to the InvoiceNow network.
+For businesses using in-house enterprise solutions, you can get in touch with an IMDA-accredited Access Point Provider to connect to the InvoiceNow network.
 Working alongside your Access Point Provider, you will need to ensure that your solution is connected to IRAS via API and that the GST InvoiceNow submission feature is enabled.
-The entire process for system connection and testing can be accomplished in as little as 3 months, with most businesses fully onboard within a year.
-IMDA will publish a list of accredited Access Point Providers in April 2025.
+The entire process for system connection and testing can be accomplished in as little as 3 months, with most businesses fully onboarded within a year.
+You may refer to the list of accredited Access Point Providers here

-We encourage businesses to plan ahead by taking the steps set out above under “Preparing Early to Adopt GST InvoiceNow-Ready Solutions”.
+We encourage businesses to plan ahead by taking the steps set out above under the “Getting Started” section.

 With the invoice data submitted to IRAS, does that mean that businesses no longer need to keep their records?

-Businesses need to continue to adhere to the prevailing record keeping requirements, which remain unchanged.
-The adoption of the GST InvoiceNow Requirement does not preclude businesses from having to comply with the mandatory record keeping requirements for GST-registered businesses.
+Businesses must continue to adhere to the prevailing record keeping requirements, which remain unchanged.
+The adoption of the GST InvoiceNow Requirement does not remove the need for businesses to comply with the mandatory record keeping requirements for GST-registered businesses.

 Will I be penalised for any errors made on invoices sent to IRAS?